smartdevcode/awesome-wordpress/README.md

 * [Odin WP](http://wpod.in/) - Base-theme developed by WordPress Brasil Group, to help on agile development of themes for WordPress.
 * [Landing Pages](https://wordpress.org/support/plugin/landing-pages/) - Framework for building single page presentations with split testing capabilities.
 * [Titan Framework](https://github.com/gambitph/Titan-Framework) - The easiest to use WordPress options framework.
 Titan Framework allows theme and plugin developers to create admin pages, options, meta boxes, and theme customizer options with just a few simple lines of code.
-* [create-wp-react-app](https://github.com/matzeeable/wp-reactjs-starter) - WordPress CLI to generate your next modern plugin with the power of REST API, webpack, babel, MobX and MobX State Tree

 ## Plugins